CoverProof

 Section 250 via Spreadsheet vs Dedicated Software

-Why the approach you choose determines whether your evidence pack is litigation-grade.
+Why the approach you choose determines whether your evidence pack is designed for business-record admissibility.

 Bottom line

-A spreadsheet approach cannot produce litigation-grade evidence.
+A spreadsheet approach cannot produce the evidence trail required for business-record admissibility.
 Section 250 requires evidence that meets a legal standard — immutable audit trail, signed documentation, and a traceable chain from gap analysis to declaration completion.
 A spreadsheet can track names and dates, but it cannot meet the evidentiary standard the legislation implies.
 If you face an FCA investigation, a spreadsheet export is not what you want to hand over.

 Criterion